lintool/guide/writing-pet-peeves.md

 + **A citation is not a noun phrase.** For example, "... is shown in [5]" is bad; should be "... is shown by Smith et al. [5]".
 However, I break this rule myself sometimes, especially if I'm trying to save a bit of space.

 + **Name your proceedings volumes consistently in the bibliography.**
 I hate seeing "SIGIR 2015", "Proceedings of SIGIR 2014", and "Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval" all in the same bibliography.
-The fact that NAACL can't even consistently name their conferences from year to year drives me nuts: it's [NAACL HLT 2018](http://naacl2018.org/) (with a space), before it was [NAACL-HLT 2012](http://mirror.aclweb.org/hlt-naacl12/) (with a dash); back to a space with [NAACL HLT 2010](https://naaclhlt2010.isi.edu/), back to a dash with [NAACL-HLT 2007](http://mirror.aclweb.org/hlt-naacl07/); oh, let's swap the order now with [HLT-NAACL 2006](https://nlp.cs.nyu.edu/hlt-naacl06/), and for good measure let's use a slash in [HLT/NAACL 2004](http://mirror.aclweb.org/hlt-naacl04/); wait, we really wanted a dash in the beginning, with [HLT-NAACL 2003](http://mirror.aclweb.org/hlt-naacl03/) (bonus, that page refers to HLT-NAACL 2004).
-So the choice is inconsistent citations vs. regularizing the name (which is technically citing a proceedings volume that never existed).
+The fact that NAACL can't even consistently name its conferences from year to year drives me nuts: it's [NAACL HLT 2018](http://naacl2018.org/) (with a space), before it was [NAACL-HLT 2012](http://mirror.aclweb.org/hlt-naacl12/) (with a dash); back to a space with [NAACL HLT 2010](https://naaclhlt2010.isi.edu/), back to a dash with [NAACL-HLT 2007](http://mirror.aclweb.org/hlt-naacl07/); oh, let's swap the order now with [HLT-NAACL 2006](https://nlp.cs.nyu.edu/hlt-naacl06/), and for good measure let's use a slash in [HLT/NAACL 2004](http://mirror.aclweb.org/hlt-naacl04/); wait, we really wanted a dash in the beginning, with [HLT-NAACL 2003](http://mirror.aclweb.org/hlt-naacl03/) (bonus, that page refers to HLT-NAACL 2004).
+So the choice as an author referencing papers is inconsistent citations vs. regularizing the name (which is technically citing a proceedings volume that never existed).

 ## Polish